Sortformer: A Novel Approach for Permutation-Resolved Speaker Supervision in Speech-to-Text Systems: Related Works

-Limitations of the previous studies are: \begin{itemize} \item Despite the abundance of high-performing end-to-end diarization and ASR models~\cite{fujita2019eendsa, horiguchi2022eend_eda, chen2024attention}, there have been limited efforts to create a synergistic effect by integrating both models within a differentiable computational graph.
-To the best of our knowledge, our proposed system is the first to integrate an end-to-end diarization system with an end-to-end ASR model at the computational graph level.

-\item Challenge-winning cascaded or modular systems~\cite{cornell2023chime, medennikov2020stc, niu2024ustc} demonstrate remarkable performance, where speaker diarization and ASR are processed sequentially with additional source separation modules~\cite{boeddeker2018front, vzmolikova2019speakerbeam}.
-However, these systems are difficult to optimize for domain-specific datasets.
-We focus on ease of deployment and adaptability, introducing a system where all modules are jointly optimizable without involving clustering steps.
+Despite the abundance of high-performing end-to-end diarization and ASR models~\cite{fujita2019end, horiguchi2022eend_eda, chen2024attention}, there have been limited efforts to create a synergistic effect by integrating both models within a differentiable computational graph.
+To the best of our knowledge, our proposed system is the first to integrate an end-to-end diarization system with an end-to-end multi-speaker ASR model at the computational graph level.
+Challenge-winning cascaded or modular systems~\cite{cornell2023chime, medennikov2020stc, niu2024ustc} demonstrate remarkable performance, where speaker diarization and ASR are processed sequentially with additional source separation modules~\cite{boeddeker2018front, vzmolikova2019speakerbeam}.
+However, these systems are difficult to optimize because each component often needs to be tailored for domain-specific datasets.
+Our approach focuses on ease of deployment and adaptability, where a multi-speaker ASR model is trained in the same way as mono-speaker ASR models, based on token objectives and cross-entropy loss.

-\item We demonstrate our proposed end-to-end multispeaker ASR system on real-life recordings with up to four speakers, in contrast to many existing systems that are trained and evaluated on two-speaker datasets~\cite{shafey2019joint, wang2024reso}, perform poorly in sessions with more than two speakers~\cite{weend2023towards}, or are solely trained and tested on simulated audio mixtures~\cite{kanda2020serialized, kanda2020joint, kanda2021investigation, kanda2021end, kanda2022streaming, shi2024serialized}. \end{itemize}